Donald Trump's father was arrested following a Ku Klux Klan-related altercation in 1927.

 It shouldn’t be written because it never happened, No. 1.
 And No. 2, there was nobody charged.

-While it’s possible the elder Trump attended the event along with KKK supporters and Klansmen, it’s also possible he was minding his own business in his own neighborhood, and found himself in the middle of an enormous brawl.
+While it’s possible the elder Trump attended the event along with KKK supporters and Klansmen, it’s also possible he was minding his own business in his own neighborhood and got swept up by police after unknowingly finding himself in the middle of an enormous brawl.